How Many Driving Lessons Before Test

 Many driving schools offer an assessment lesson.
 This is to give the instructor an overall indication on your ability.
 The instructor will then provide you with the amount of hours he or she thinks you will need to reach test standard.
 Some driving schools offer this assessment lesson at a discounted price and on some occasions even free of charge.

+On occasions, people just don’t ‘click’.
+If you find your instructors teaching methods difficult to understand, don’t be afraid to explain this.
 An instructor should adopt different teaching techniques for different learners.
 Ultimately, if your instructor fails to provide a technique that allows you to easily understand the process, find a different driving instructor.

 Look for reviews or ask for recommendations